ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Recipient_structure {#recipient_structure}

 The `Recipient_structure` is an input to the HPKE info parameter and provides context information used in key derivation.
-To ensure compactness and interoperability, this structure is encoded in a binary format rather than JSON.
+To ensure compactness and interoperability, this structure is encoded in a binary format.
 The encoding is as follows:

 ~~~
 Recipient_structure = UTF8("JOSE-HPKE rcpt") ||